 Mildenhall Forest Plan

-The Mildenhall Forest Plan covers 592 hectares of the public forest estate in Suffolk, part of the wider Thetford forest.
+The Mildenhall Forest Plan covers 592 hectares of the nation's forests in Suffolk, part of the wider Thetford forest.
 The wood is bordered by Mildenhall Town to the west and farmland or heathland elsewhere, with the southern part of the wood dipping southwards towards the river Lark.
-The woodland covered by the plan is owned freehold by the public forest estate and has been dedicated as open access land under the Countryside and Rights of Way Act.
+The woodland covered by the plan is owned freehold by the nation's forests and has been dedicated as open access land under the Countryside and Rights of Way Act.

 Mildenhall contains more mixed woodland than many parts of Thetford Forest.
 Planted conifers currently account for around 60% of the total area, with the remainder being broadleaved trees and open space.
 Most of the forest has been designated as a Special Protection Area (SPA) for Woodlark and Nightjar.
 These birds nest on open ground and the clearfell tree harvesting system generates suitable nesting habitat.

 There are also 35 hectares of heathland re-creation in the south-east corner of the wood, managed by Norfolk Wildlife Trust.
 Mildenhall Woods contains the Rex Graham Reserve Special Area of Conservation (SAC), notified for its rare plants, while Warren Hill and High Lodge Mildenhall are designated as Sites of Special Scientific Interest (SSSI) for their geological value.